Bride and Groom Portrait Photography

 The Best Location, Equipment and Settings For Shooting the Happy Couple

-Bride and Groom Portrait Photography – Once the crowds have dispersed, you should have normally at this point, pre-arranged some time alone with the Bride and Groom.
+Bride and Groom Portrait Photography - The crowds have dispersed.
+You should have normally at this point, pre-arranged some time alone with the Bride and Groom.
 This can vary from between 20 minutes to one hour.
 Any longer and you are starting to encroach on their time.

 Normally this isn’t a problem as the couple look forward to a “breather” too.

-Take them to a nice, well lit and pre-determined area and take the shots that you discussed or had in your mind before the wedding.
-Take your time and get this right as these photos will usually be the focal point of their wedding album, slideshow and large prints.
+Take them to a nice, well lit and pre-determined area.
+Get the shots that you discussed or had in your mind before the wedding.
+Take your time and get this right.
+These photos will usually be the focal point of their wedding album, slideshow and large prints.
 Click images below for larger version.

 Long before the wedding day you should have looked for;